-$EF{b,fuel,CO2} \qquad \qquad$ Leakage, if applicable, will be assessed on the following points: a.
-The displaced baseline technologies are reused outside the project boundary in place of lower emitting technology or in a manner suggesting more usage than would have occurred in the absence of the project. b.
-The NRB or fossil fuels saved under the project activity are used by non-project users who previously used lower emitting energy sources. c.
-The project significantly impacts the NRB fraction within an area where other CDM or VER project activities account for NRB fraction in their baseline scenario. d.
+- a.
+The displaced baseline technologies are reused outside the project boundary in place of lower emitting technology or in a manner suggesting more usage than would have occurred in the absence of the project. - b.
+The NRB or fossil fuels saved under the project activity are used by non-project users who previously used lower emitting energy sources. - c.
+The project significantly impacts the NRB fraction within an area where other CDM or VER project activities account for NRB fraction in their baseline scenario.

+d.
 The project population compensates for loss of the space heating effect of inefficient technology by adopting some other form of heating or by retaining some use of inefficient technology.

 By virtue of promotion and marketing of a new technology with high efficiency, the project stimulates substitution within households who commonly used a technology with relatively lower emissions, in cases where such a trend is not eligible as an evolving baseline.

-SDG 13: Climate Action: Solar Lighting Systems

-Applied Equation/calculation

-methodology/approach
+period v by all lamps

+of type i

-13.2.2 Amount of CO2e emissions reduced by the project per year Approach: AMS.I.A., The emissions reductions for solar projects under AMS-I.A. are determined to be the same as the baseline emissions.
-Therefore, the equations for calculating the emissions reductions are:
+SDG 13: Climate Action: Solar Lighting Systems Applied Equation/calculation methodology/approach 13.2.2 Amount of CO2e The emissions reductions for solar lighting projects under emissions reduced by the AMS-I.A are determined to be the same as the baseline project per year emissions.
+Therefore, the equations for calculating the emissions reductions are: The per-lamp baseline emissions are calculated in Baseline Step 3.

-Approach.
-74 13:1:74.7

-version 14.0

-The per-lamp baseline emissions are calculated in Baseline Step 3.
 To calculate total emission reductions, these must be aggregated across all lamps in use in the period under consideration.
-This is done using the following equations, as per methodology approved for use in d.Light PDD,GS448:

-Total baseline emissions for period v are calculated as the sum of the baseline emissions of each lamp type i in the period:

-$$BE_v = \sum{i=1}^n BE{i,v} \tag{Eq.
-2}$$

-Parameter Unit Туре Value BE_v tCO2 Calculated Emissions generated in the absence of the project activity in period ν by all lamps $BE{i,v}$ tCO2 Calculated Emissions generated in the absence of the projectactivity in period v by all lamps of type i
+This is done using the following equations, as per methodology approved for use in d.Light PDD, GS448: Total baseline emissions per project lamp in year y for period v are calculated as the sum of the baseline emissions of eachlamp type i in the period: Approach: AMS.I.A., version 14.0 $BE_v = \sum{i=1}^n BE{i,v} $ (Eq.
+2) Pa rameter Unit Туре Value $BE_v$ tCO2 Calculated Emissions generated in the absence of the project activity in period v by all lamps $BE{i,v}$ tCO2 Calculated Emissions generated in the absence of the project activity in